 The Most Annoying Songs of All Time

-Anything sung by a chipmunk or hamster, or with the aid of helium.
+Anything sung by a chipmunk, hamster, frog or cartoon character, or with the aid of helium.

 Anything sung by Barry Manilow, but especially "I Write the Songs" (which he